What Is Phenobarbital Used For?

 - Outpatient treatment programs.
 These programs offer the benefit of living at home during recovery but are not as immersive.

-- 12-step programs.
-These programs are great for those in the process of recovery, as they provide a supportive network for those living with addiction.
+- 12-Step programs.
+These programs are great for those in the process of recovery, as they provide a supportive network for people living with addiction.

-If addiction has taken hold of you or someone you love, call to speak with a treatment support specialist and discover some of the options for recovery available to you.
+If addiction has taken hold of you or someone you love, please call American Addiction Centers (AAC) free at to speak with an addiction treatment support specialist and discover some of the options for recovery available to you.

 Barbiturates have recently been cast aside in favor of newer medications, despite their efficacy in treating epilepsy.
-The risks outweigh the benefits in most cases.
+The risks of barbiturate use outweigh the benefits in most cases.
 In fact:

 - According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 52 million people over age 12 in the U.S. have taken prescription medication non-medically at some point.